-According to the Bloomsbury Dictionary of Word Origins, the word scone derives from the Dutch schoonbrood – schoon meaning bright, white or beautiful and brood meaning bread, hence; ‘fine white bread’ .
-It made its way into Scottish English and did not become widespread in England until the 19th century.
+According to the Bloomsbury Dictionary of Word Origins, scone derives from the Dutch schoonbrood – schoon meaning bright, white or beautiful and brood meaning bread, hence; ‘fine white bread’.
+The name made its way into Scottish English and did not become widespread in England until the 19th century.
 My partner Rob’s old school dictionary (Pocket Oxford revised ed.1946) describes the scone as Soft cake of barley-meal or wheat-flour baked on griddle.

 Fifty years on, the concise Collins Dictionary (4th Australian ed 1999) describes it as; a light plain doughy cake made from flour with very little fat, cooked in an oven or (esp. originally) on a griddle..

 I once had afternoon tea with Laurel Phillips, whose late husband’s family built the famous Glenella guesthouse, in my Blue Mountains’ village of Blackheath.
 Laurel ran the guesthouse herself for many years.
 Inevitably our conversation turned to food, and to one of the highlights of a stay at Glenella; Devonshire Tea.
 Laurel generously gave me her sister-in-law Liela Twyford’s recipe for scones (Liela was Laurel’s predecessor at the guesthouse).